boldbi/bold-bi-docs/docs/managing-resources/manage-dashboards/advanced-dashboard-security.md

     ![Get Security Option](/static/assets/managing-resources/manage-dashboards/images/get-security-option.png)

-2. Here, you can specify the domains you want to allow the dashboard to be embedded and the device IP address/range of IP addresses you want to allow the dashboard to view.
+2. Here, you can specify the domains you want to allow the dashboard to be embedded in and the device IP address/range of IP addresses you want to allow the dashboard to view.

    ![Get Security Dialog](/static/assets/managing-resources/manage-dashboards/images/get-security-dialog.png#width=55%)

 3. Specify the device IP address/range of IP addresses you want to allow the dashboard to access.

-4. Specify the domains you want to allow the dashboards to be embedded.
+4. Specify the domains you want to allow the dashboards to be embedded in.

     ![Get Restricted Content](/static/assets/managing-resources/manage-dashboards/images/get-restricted-content.png#width=55%)

 ## When to apply these settings

-The restriction can be applied in three ways for the dashboards.
+The restrictions can be applied in three ways for the dashboards.

 ![Get Settings Dropdown](/static/assets/managing-resources/manage-dashboards/images/get-settings-dropdown.png#width=55%)